MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityEnergy/PurchasedEnergy.md

 ---
-title: PurchasedEnergy in CloudforSustainabilityEnergyDataModel - Common Data Model | Microsoft Docs
+title: PurchasedEnergy in Cloud for Sustainability energy data model - Common Data Model | Microsoft Docs
 description: Electric energy, measured in MWh, delivered by the utility to a customer in accordance with the signed agreement.
 author: cdm-publisher
 ms.service: common-data-model